I have been working with people in private practice since 1992 when I started my first training as a counsellor.

-I work with people who bring a wide range of concerns.
+I’ve worked with people who bring a wide range of concerns to therapy.
 I’m also a trained bereavement counsellor with over 5 years experience in an NHS Hospice, this includes working with people suffering a traumatic bereavement such as a suicide, sudden death, death of a child.

 Please click on the link to my website for more details about me and how I work.